This glossary is intended to assist the users of this document in understanding the terms that have been used throughout this document.

 A school which is responsible for the management of the local bus network in the School Bus Program.

-The distance that PTV pays the operator for the vehicle to travel between the overnight garage and the first authorised pick-up point each morning, and the reverse in the afternoon.
+The distance that DoT pays the operator for the vehicle to travel between the overnight garage and the first authorised pick-up point each morning, and the reverse in the afternoon.

 DET or the Department